Package leaflet: Information for the user

 5. Place the mouthpiece in your mouth between your teeth.
 Close your lips around it.
 Do not bite.

-6. Breathe in through your mouth.
+6. Breathe in through your mouth slowly and deeply.
 Just after starting to breathe in, press firmly down on the top of the canister to release a puff of medicine.
 Do this while still breathing in steadily and deeply.

 7. Hold your breath, take the inhaler from your mouth and your finger from the top of the inhaler.
 Continue holding your breath for a few seconds, or as long as is comfortable.